Cyber-Duck/php-fpm-silverstripe/readme.md

-# PHP-FPM Docker image for SilverStripe 3.5 and lower
+# PHP-FPM Docker image for SilverStripe 3.6+

-Docker image for a php-fpm container crafted to run SilverStripe 3.5 (and lower) based applications.
+Docker image for a php-fpm container crafted to run SilverStripe 3.6+ based applications.

+**Note:** For SilverStripe 3.5 and lower you can use the image available on the `5.6` branch.

 ## Specifications:

-* PHP 5.6
+* PHP 7.1
 * OpenSSL PHP Extension
 * Mbstring PHP Extension
 * Tokenizer PHP Extension